 Whether you’re just moving in or about to move out, you might not have thought about an important factor for both: cleaning.
-Cleaning before or directly after you move in might not be your biggest concern, but cleaning your rental space before moving out could help ensure the return of a security deposit.
+Cleaning apartment before moving in might not be your biggest concern, but cleaning your rental space before moving out could help ensure the return of a security deposit.

-Cleaning can be tricky during the move-in phase.
+Cleaning an apartment can be tricky during the move-in phase.
 Depending on when your lease starts and when you physically move into your space can determine a lot.
-If you have a few days in between the two, take the time to visit the apartment and do some overall cleaning and double-checking of appliances, faucets and other things that might need attention before you begin using them.
+If you have a few days between the two, take the time to visit and do some overall apartment cleaning and double-check appliances, faucets, and other things that might need attention before you begin using them.
 If you notice something that wasn’t a problem during your walk-through, or if you didn’t have a walk-through, be sure to contact your landlord or property manager to ensure it’s fixed before your official move-in.

 We understand that cleaning a new household space can be stressful.
 So, to ease up your anxiety and lower your stress level.
 We have come up with a list of things you need to do before moving into your new home.

 Before Move-in Cleaning Checklist: